 Looking for a fresh approach, our team explored the use of plant based materials in the construction of the new composite chassis, eventually specifying a blend of flax to replace carbon fibre and tree resins to replace the chemical resins.
 This is now known internally as our ‘Bio-chassis’.

-Bio-chassis material to the extreme in high G cornering around the circular course.
-The electric aeroplane race series also gives us the ideal testing ground for the electric motors and batteries for the Berkeley Bandit GT electric car due to be launched in 2021 in time for the first AirRaceE event.
+The track testing schedule also gives us the ideal testing ground for the electric motors and batteries for the Berkeley Bandit GT electric car due to be launched in 2023/4.

 The original Berkeley SE328 was manufactured between 1957 and 1958 using a 328cc two-cylinder engine producing 18bhp driving the front wheels.
 1259 cars were built, with many exported around the world.